-Warrants without defined expiry or exercise mechanisms pose significant challenges in valuation and enforceability.
-The absence of temporal limits complicates traditional pricing models and increases investor uncertainty.
-Legal ambiguity regarding exercise rights may lead to disputes and reduced market confidence.
-Such warrants require careful regulatory and accounting consideration, as well as strategic management to clarify rights and obligations.
-A deeper exploration reveals how these factors impact investor protections and market behavior.
+Warrants without defined expiry or exercise mechanisms create real problems for both issuers and investors.
+Without temporal limits, traditional pricing models break down and investor uncertainty rises.
+Legal ambiguity around exercise rights invites disputes and erodes market confidence.
+These warrants demand careful regulatory and accounting treatment, along with deliberate management to clarify rights and obligations.

 Key Takeaways